SuperSafeWallet/SuperSafe-Docs/doc-sources/BACKEND.md

 ## Backend Overview

-SuperSafe Wallet's backend implements a **Professionally Standardized Service Worker architecture** as the single source of truth for all wallet operations.
+SuperSafe Wallet's backend implements a **MetaMask-style Service Worker architecture** as the single source of truth for all wallet operations.
 The backend is built on Chrome Extension Manifest V3 with persistent service workers.

 ### Key Characteristics

 - **✅ Single Source of Truth**: All state management centralized
-- **✅ Professionally Standardized Controllers**: Modular controller pattern
+- **✅ MetaMask-Style Controllers**: Modular controller pattern
 - **✅ Stream-Based Communication**: Long-lived Chrome connections
 - **✅ Enterprise Managers**: Robust signing and popup management
 - **✅ Zero Frontend Logic**: All business logic in background